 - There are four lean-to shelters along the UKK Trail: a lean-to shelter in the Syöte Visitor Centre's yard, and the Lomaoja, Peuronlampi and Kouva lean-to shelters.

-- The Salmitunturi lean-to shelter in the Salmitunturi area along the Kirkkopolku Trail (the Church Trail).
+- The Salmitunturi lean-to shelter in the Salmitunturi area along the Church Trail (no maintenance, no firewood, will be decommissioned).

 - The Vattukuru, Pyhitys and Kuittilampi lean-to shelters are located along the marked summer trails.

 - There is a Lapp ‘kota' hut in the yard of the Ahmatupa hut.

 Open and Reservable Wilderness Huts

 - There are eight open wilderness huts in Syöte National Park.
 Pets are allowed in all huts:

 Ahmatupa is located on the southern slope of Ahmavaara Hill, along the bank of Ahmaoja, which empties its waters into River Pärjänjoki.